Rethinking Weight Tying: Pseudo-Inverse Tying for LM Stable Training and Updates: A Formal Description

 We summarize the training procedure for Pseudo-Inverse Tying (PIT) in Algorithm~\ref{alg:pit}.
-The method constructs a single shared token memory from either a teacher embedding (via polar factorization) or a scratch initialization (via QR), and then learns a compact SPD transform that jointly determines the input embedding map and the output projection used to produce logits.
-This implementation directly realizes the tied parameterization introduced in our equations, while avoiding explicit materialization of the embedding and unembedding matrices and preserving the intended pseudo-inverse synchronization throughout training.
+The method constructs a single shared token memory from either a source-checkpoint embedding for continued pretraining or a random orthonormal initialization for from-scratch pretraining.
+It then learns a compact SPD transform that jointly determines the input embedding map and the output projection used to produce logits.
+This implementation directly realizes the tied parameterization introduced in our equations, while avoiding explicit materialization of the embedding and unembedding matrices and preserving pseudo-inverse synchronization throughout training.